phalcon-orphanage/docs/en/reference/models.rst

     $parameters = array("name" => "Robotina", 1 => "maid");
     $robots = Robots::find(array($conditions, "bind" => $parameters));

 When use numeric placeholders define it as integers, by example: 1 or 2.In this case "1" or "2" are considered strings and not numbers, so the placeholder could not be sucessfully replaced.

 With the MySQL adapter strings are automatically escaped using `mysqli_real_escape_string <http://php.net/manual/en/mysqli.real-escape-string.php>`_ .That function takes into account the connection charset, so its recommended define it in the connection parameters or in the MySQL server configuration.

 Binding parameters is available for all the query methods (like find and findFirst) alsothe calculations methods (count, sum, average, etc).

 Caching Resultsets
 ^^^^^^^^^^^^^^^^^^
 Access to database systems is often one of the most common bottlenecks that reducesthe performance of web applications.
 This is because of the complex connection procedures, among other things, that PHP must do in each request to obtain data from a database system.
 A well known technique to avoid the continuos access to databases is cache the resultsets obtained from the database in an intermediate and less crowded medium.

-Phalcon_Model is integrated with the componentto provide a fancy syntax caching resultsets.
+Phalcon_Model_ is integrated with the Phalcon_Cache_ component to provide a fancy syntax caching resultsets.
 The first step to cache a resulset is define a default cache backend in the model manager:

+.. _Phalcon_Cache: ../api/Phalcon_Cache_.html

 .. code-block:: php